 The example showed how the

-calcfunction decorator can be used to create two functions that, for three given integers, computes the sum of the first two which is then multiplied with the third, while keeping the provenance.
+@calcfunction decorator can be used to create two functions that, for three given integers, computes the sum of the first two, which is then multiplied with the third, all the while keeping the provenance.

 Even though the calculation functions ensured that the provenance of the data was kept, the logic of who called these functions was not explicitly kept.

-From the provenance graph generated by the calculation functions, it is impossible to deduce of the functions where called straight after another in a single script, or whether first the
+From the provenance graph generated by the calculation functions, it is impossible to deduce whether the functions were called straight after another in a single script, or whether first the

 add function was called and a long time later, the output was used as an input for the